 The BWC may contact the treating doctor or hospital for additional diagnostic information and for copies of the treatment records if this information is not submitted with the injury report.
 Once you receive medical attention, if you haven’t already, let your employer know you have filed a claim.

-If your employer is self-insured, it is required to report to the BWC all claims for workplace injuries resulting in seven (7) or more days lost wages.
-Regardless, it is still a good idea to follow up with the BWC to make sure the claim application has been filed so that an official record of the injury is in the system and so that a claim number may be assigned.
+If your employer is self-insured, it must report to the BWC all claims for workplace injuries resulting in seven (7) or more days lost wages.
+Regardless, it is still a good idea to follow up with the BWC to make sure the claim application has been filed so an official record of the injury is in the system and so a claim number may be assigned.